Are Weight Loss Drugs Also a Treatment for Addiction?

 Check Your Insurance Coverage With Harmony Place

 Harmony Place, nestled in the heart of Los Angeles, California, is a dedicated alcohol and drug rehab center aimed at facilitating recovery through comprehensive and empathetic care.
 We understand that the path to recovery can often feel daunting, which is why we strive to make it more accessible by accepting health insurance from various providers.
-We are proud to announce that our facility accepts insurance from Anthem Blue Cross, Aetna, Cigna, Blue Shield of CA, Carelon, and Humana.
+We are proud to announce that our facility accepts insurance from Anthem Blue Cross, Aetna, Cigna, Blue Shield of CA, Carelon insurance, and Humana.
 Our commitment to providing professional, compassionate, and trustworthy services is unwavering, and we believe that everyone deserves a chance at a healthy, fulfilling life.

 We encourage you to reach out to Harmony Place for a personalized assessment of your insurance coverage.
 Our knowledgeable and caring team is ready to help navigate the specifics of your policy, ensuring that you can fully understand and utilize your benefits towards your recovery journey.
 Remember, seeking help is the first step towards healing, and we’re here to support you every step of the way.
 Contact us today to begin your path to recovery with the support and peace of mind you deserve.